 Course Dates & Location

-This course will be a blended delivery with classes in person (subject to and dependent on Trinity Directive and Government Policy at the time) and online using Blackboard, Trinity's Virtual Learning.
-In-person classes will take place on the Tangent floor of the Trinity campus in the new Trinity Business School.
-All students will be expected to have access to a laptop or PC, a working webcam, and access to the internet.
+Teaching will be blended, with classes delivered in-person (subject to and dependent on Trinity Directive and Government Policy at the time) and online using Blackboard, Trinity's virtual learning platform.
+In-person classes will take place in Tangent, Trinity Business School, Trinity College Dublin.

-The timetable for this course can be accessed here.
+The timetable for the October 2021 intake can be accessed here.

 Academic Staff / Contributors